 The Safety, Health and Employee Wellbeing Service has both a strategic and operational role across all areas of the University's work activities, where these have a potential impact on health, safety and wellbeing.
 This means that the service is available and applicable to staff, students and contractors.

 Advice and guidance on all health, safety and employee wellbeing matters

 Interpret and disseminate relevant legislation through policy and guidance

-Deliver training to enable health and safety responsibilities to be met
+Identify, and where resources permit, deliver training to enable health and safety responsibilities to be met

 Manage a system for the control and use of radioactive substances and hazardous waste